How to change your credit card limit

 You can request a credit card limit increase or decrease using NAB Internet Banking.

 Alternatively, call us on 13 13 12 from 8am-7pm Monday-Friday or 9am-6pm on weekends (AEST/AEDT).
 The number to call if you're overseas is +61 3 8641 9083.

-For credit card limit increase requests, when you call you’ll be asked to provide current employment and financial information.
+For credit card limit increase requests, you’ll be asked to provide current employment and financial information including payslips.
 We’ll then verify the information and assess your request.
 That usually takes a few days.

-If you call and request a credit limit decrease we will process your request as soon as possible.
+If you call and request a credit limit decrease we'll process your request as soon as possible.

-Note: If you are a Business Bank or Micro and Small Business customer you should contact the Corporate & Business Servicing team on 13 10 12 or speak to your Relationship Manager (if applicable).
+If you have a business or corporate card, you should contact the Corporate and Business Servicing team on 13 10 12 or speak to your Relationship Manager if you have one.

 How low can you go?

 If you're lowering your credit limit, you can't go any lower than your current balance.
 You also can't go lower than:

 - Signature cards: $15,000